EC528-Fall-2024/ansible-wrangler/README.md

 - Key Characteristics:
   - Responsible for ensuring the security and compliance of the OS and infrastructure
   - Identifies and remediates security incidents, vulnerabilities, and misconfigurations
-  - Reviews security impact of proposed playbooks
+  - Review security impact of proposed playbooks
 - Primary Actions:
   - Audits generated playbooks to ensure they adhere to security policies
   - Validates that proposed remediations don’t introduce new vulnerabilities or compliance issues
   - Provides feedback on security aspects of automation processes
 ### DevOps Engineer
 - Key Characteristics:
-  - Bridges gap between development and operations, and maintains CI/CD pipelines
+  - Bridges the gap between development and operations, and maintains CI/CD pipelines
   - Integrates playbooks into deployment workflows and continuous automation pipelines
 - Primary Actions:
   - Manages and merges playbooks into Git repositories.